Pay attention! - Robustifying a Deep Visuomotor Policy through Task-Focused Attention: Approach

 The first step is to encode the text and image inputs.

-{\bf Text input:} Let $\{x_1, x_2, \dots, x_n\}$ be the textual input with $n$ word one-hot indicators $x_i \in \{0,1\}^{|V|}$, where $V$ is the dictionary of the words in our dataset.
+{\bf Text input:} Let $\{v_1, v_2, \dots, v_n\}$ be the textual input with $n$ words, with one-hot indicators $v_i \in \{0,1\}^{|V|}$, where $V$ is the dictionary of the words in our dataset.
 One-hot vectors are insufficient and redundant representations.
-Thus, a word to vector encoding is needed.
+Thus, a word-to-vector encoding is employed: